openbohemians/fhs2/README.md

 However, we recommend symlinking `~/.config` to `/ctrl/$USER/` instead to make it easier to, say, backup all a users files.

-## Alternate Approach

-Instead of having new `ctrl` and `data` directories, we could void the rule the `usr` be read-only and instead make `usr/all/data` be read-only.
-Then `/usr/all/etc` and `/usr/all/var` could be used.

 ## Vendor Centricity

 The second layer of FHS++ is the organization of software installation.
 An additional directory called `org` is added to the root directory.
 Where `org` is the location of programs subdivided into vendors.
 (The name `org` comes from [objectroot](http://objectroot.org), we are open to suggestions for a better one, maybe `pkg`?)

-In this design, `usr` becomes the equivalent of Gobolinux's `Links` and/or `Index` directories.
+In this design, `usr` becomes the equivalent of GoboLinux's `Links` and/or `Index` directories.
 It stores symlinks to files in `org`, and unionfs is used with it to do safe installs.
 Read [A UnionFS-based Package System](http://www.linuxfromscratch.org/hints/downloads/files/pkg_unionfs.txt).

 The `org` directory too might be sub-divided into users, with system-wide installs being placed under `/org/all`.
 However, it might be the exception *if* it is possible to allow users to securely install software into a shared location and still finely control access rights.
 (Is it?)